 - Rural retention mechanisms are insufficient for motivating and retaining health workers.

 - Challenges in HRH Production and Regulation

-- Supply and demand of health workers production is not sufficiently coordinated to optimize resource allocation within the limited capacity of the MoH.
+- Supply and demand for health workers production are not sufficiently coordinated to optimize resource allocation within the limited capacity of the MoH.